 Reach out to us today for more information on radon testing and radon mitigation services.

 Radon is an odorless, naturally occurring gas that has radioactive properties.
 It is now considered the second-leading cause of lung cancer, second only to smoking.
 Soils in the United States contain many different radioactive substances such as uranium.
 As uranium decays, it turns into radium and polonium, and it is the breakdown of these substances that releases toxic, radioactive gas into the air.

 How is Radon Detected?

 Radon is sometimes known as the “silent killer,” because it’s nearly impossible to detect symptoms of radon exposure.
 The radioactive gas goes unnoticed in many homes and buildings, increasing the health risks for the occupants.
 Radon exposure is most strongly linked with lung cancer, and those symptoms are difficult to catch early.

 Radon systems typically start in the crawl space or basement and force the gas out of the home.

-- Cracks in concrete slabs
+- Cracks in your concrete walls or floors

 - Floor-wall joints

 - Mortar joints